Child Life Training Programs

 Interns are required to complete assignments such as a weekly journal, case study and a final project as assigned.

 Guidelines for Accepting Internship Candidates

-- As child life interns are required to complete a substantial project by the end of the internship term, we can't consider students who plan to be enrolled in thesis during their clinical time.
+- Child life interns are required to complete a substantial project by the end of the internship term, so we can't consider students who plan to be enrolled in thesis during their clinical time.

 - We accept internship candidates year-round (winter/spring, summer and fall).

 Affiliation: You must be affiliated with one of the following universities at the graduate level to apply for an internship with UC San Diego Health:

 Vaccination: Per UC San Diego Health policy, all students must be vaccinated and boosted for COVID-19.

 Practicum: Although a practicum is not required by the Association of Child Life Professionals (ACLP), we require students to have completed a minimum 120-hour practicum before the start of the internship due to the nature of UC San Diego Health's internship experience.

 Complete the Internship Readiness Common Application found on the ACLP website.

 - You must create an account to complete the application.